 How do I force a user to logout?

-If you are concerned with multiple users being on the same machine and not signing out between sessions, you can force a sign-out before starting the OAuth process.
-To force a sign-out, send the user to the page https://orcid.org/userStatus.json?logUserOut=true.
+If you are concerned with multiple users being on the same machine and not signing out between sessions, you can force them to re-authenticate during the OAuth process.
+Simply include

-We suggest hitting that page as part of a script on the page where user starts the OAuth process.
-A working example of this is at https://orcid.github.io/test/log-user-out-jsonp.html.
-View the page source or the project in Github to see how the sign-out is called as a script on that page.
+https://orcid.org/userStatus.json?logUserOut=true.
+Please do not use iframes for this purpose.
+A working example of this is at http://orcid.github.io/test/log-user-out-jsonp.html.
+View the page source to see how the sign-out is called as a script on that page.

 ORCID skips authorization in certain circumstances.

 If an active access token already exists with the same scopes that your OAuth authorization URL requests, and the user is signed into their ORCID record, they will not be prompted to grant authorization again.
 Instead they will be taken directly to the redirect URI.
 If you want to require a user to grant authorization every time they connect, use the force sign-out method